 Skiers and snowboarders use bags and backpacks for a number of different purposes on the slopes.
-Bags and backpacks are used predominately to carry all your gear and accessories with you on the mountain, as well as other items that might be vital to a successful ski trip.
-They type of skiing and boarding you are performing, and your proximity to patrolled groomed ski slopes will influence the kind of bag or pack you chose to take with you up the mountain.
+The type of skiing and boarding you are performing, and your proximity to patrolled groomed ski slopes will influence the kind of bag or pack you chose to take with you up the mountain.

 Available in a range of sizes, colours and configurations, backpacks are the most popular type of bag for carrying your gear up the mountain.
 Different size backpacks allow the wearer to carry more or less gear depending on where they intend to go and how long they intend to be out adventuring.
 Carrying capacity can range from 10L to around 70L for mountaineering expeditions.

-Although skiing and snowboarding backpacks look a lot like regular hiking packs, they will normally come with a range of features not found in backpacks suited to other outdoor disciplines.
+Although skiing and snowboarding backpacks look a lot like regular hiking packs, they will usually come with a range of features not found in backpacks suited to other outdoor disciplines.

 A carry system for your skis or board allows you to strap your skis or board to your pack when hiking to locations that are inaccessible by riding alone.
 Different systems allow for different carrying configurations.
 Some might hold your board horizontally or vertically, while those designed specifically for skis usually hold them vertically at a slight angle, or on either side of your pack touching at the tips like an A-frame.